Andrettin/Wyrmsun/readme.txt

 - Added Ingria and Viborg provinces (Earth).
 - Added Lake Ladoga water province (Earth).

+* Items
+- Added "Scroll of Sagan Allegiance", which transforms a gnomish unit (including gnomish custom heroes) into their faction equivalent for the Sagan Tribe.

 * Miscellaneous
 - Added "No Day/Night Cycle" option when starting single-player maps.
 - Fixed a crash cause.